(te due GLOO tide)

 • Oral medications: Teduglutide may increase absorption of oral medications; monitor therapy of medications with a narrow therapeutic index.

-• Renal function impairment: Use with caution; reduced doses required in moderate to severe renal impairment.
+• Renal function impairment: Use with caution; reduced doses required in moderate to severe renal impairment and end-stage renal disease (ESRD).

 • Discontinuation: Treatment discontinuation may result in fluid and electrolyte imbalance.
 Carefully monitor fluid/electrolyte status.